Metropolitan Community College-Kansas City

 Top Programs

 The fields Metropolitan Community College-Kansas City awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Metropolitan Community College-Kansas City's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Metropolitan Community College-Kansas City's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 As a public institution in Kansas City, Missouri, Metropolitan Community College-Kansas City enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

-Ten years out, alumni of Metropolitan Community College-Kansas City report median earnings of $40,796; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Metropolitan Community College-Kansas City report median earnings of $40,796, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Metropolitan Community College-Kansas City, with an economic connectedness score of 1.34 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Metropolitan Community College-Kansas City.
+Its economic connectedness score is 1.34, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 9% of students take part in civic and volunteering activity.

 Similar Schools